MrARM/lms6/README.md

 ## Repo structure
 * `dumps/` - ROM dumps from LMS6 boards, file names should be named `lms6_<SERIAL>.hex/bin`.
 Firmware is v1.45 unless otherwise noted.
+* `mods/` - Modified ROMs for example purposes, you might be able to flash it without problems but I'm not sure if calibration data exists and if that would mess your board up.

 ## Modification list
 These are known modifications you can make to the hexdump.